 It might be possible to get the Linux support working on another distribution, but this depends on the portability of the binary Linux module provided by EPIX, Inc. with their imaging boards.
 However, portability of the EPIX binary module for Linux has not yet been significantly tested by us.
-The simplest path would be to stick with Fedora Core, although Red Hat Enterprise Linux is quite similar and would probably work as well.
+The simplest path would be to stick with the distributions listed above.
+MX support for the PCCD-170170 detector has not yet been tested with 64-bit operating systems.

-Please note that the EPIX XCLIB programming library is not freely available for download.
-In order to get it, you must purchase a single developer XCLIB license from EPIX, Inc. As of late 2006, this license costs \$495.
+Although the EPIX XCLIB programming library can be downloaded from the EPIX web site, you need a license key to unpack and install it.
+In order to get a license key, you must purchase a single developer XCLIB license from EPIX, Inc. As of late 2007, this license costs \$495.